 However, when we see the hostels full in August, the unbearable heat, and the time spent standing in supermarket lines, we begin to reflect on the matter.

 So it’s really better to go in the lower seasons like in May and June or September.
-In that case it is recommended to bring a good sleeping bag, because it can get cold at night.
+Because it can get cold at night, we recommend to bring a good sleeping bag.
 In spring time and late summer we have some company along the way, but not too much.
 It is warm, but not as the temperatures felt in August.
 To make it better, since there are fewer people on the trails, the merchants will treat us much better.
 The policy in these lands is: “with time, everything gets done”.
 However, when 30 Germans want a beer and some snacks and there is an even longer queue to arrive, the small businessmen tend to get a little lost due to the workload, which affects the service’s quality.

 Being early (or late)gives you the best of both worlds.
 Hostels with vacancies and restaurants with time.

-Beginner’s Guide to the Way of Santiago: Conclusion
+Beginner’s Guide to the Portuguese Way of Santiago: Conclusion

 And here it is, a mini-route of what you need to know to do the Portuguese Way of Santiago.
 Did we leave out any important information?
 Tell us in the comments!